 1. Add diced tomatoes, chopped peppers, onions, tomato paste, garlic, and ginger to food processor.
 Pulse for a few minutes until ingredients are pureed.

 2. Heat oil in pot over low heat for a few minutes until warmed, then add pureed tomato mixture, thyme, paprika, oregano, and turmeric.
 Stir well.

 3. Simmer on low, stirring occasionally, until mixture has reduced and thickened—about 10 minutes.

-5. Cover and cook for approximately 20 minutes, stirring occasionally to make sure rice is cooked through.
+5. Cover and simmer on low heat for approximately 20 minutes, stirring occasionally to make sure rice is cooked through.

 NOTES & TIPS

 • Make sure to wash hands thoroughly after chopping peppers, or use gloves.